qzhuae/MarkdownNotes/HUMA1000B.md

 Will you change your decision, if you realize that keeping the photos is against the law?

 What is the reason behind the change of behavior?
+Not worth the risk of violating the law?
+The factor affecting your self interest change, it changes your life.
+Because the effect the law.
+Following the law align with self-interest.
+Punish the one acting inproperl
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTIxNTQzNzY3LC0xMDY4ODYzMTQ1LDIxMD
+eyJoaXN0b3J5IjpbMTAyMDAxMjg0MSwtMTA2ODg2MzE0NSwyMT
-M5MjQ4NjEsLTIwNjg1MjczOTIsLTIwNTIxNDc2NjEsLTEyMTA3
+AzOTI0ODYxLC0yMDY4NTI3MzkyLC0yMDUyMTQ3NjYxLC0xMjEw
-MTg0MjksMTQ1NzIwMTU3OCwxMTA3ODM5MzQyXX0=
+NzE4NDI5LDE0NTcyMDE1NzgsMTEwNzgzOTM0Ml19
 -->